bsmarine/dicomConversionToNifti/README.md

 # dicomConversionToNiftiHCC

-Currently can be used for conversion of pre- and post-treatment MRI abdomen studies AND CT angiography studies

 This python script facilitates standardized conversion of DICOM studies into nifti format by doing the following:

   * Near autonomous conversion of DICOM images to medical image processing-friendly nifti format
   * Deidentification
   * Assignment of a standardized naming convention relevant to a given annotation routine, for example, labling liver lesions on T1 and ADC sequences before and after treatment (easily customized for other uses)

+Currently can be used for conversion of pre- and post-treatment MRI abdomen studies AND CT angiography studies by using the appropriate config file

 ## Dependencies